 With student mental health becoming an increasingly worrying issue, the quality of student buildings (and what impact they have in shaping the welfare of their students) is also something universities are closely considering.

-If the land which interested parties own or are looking to acquire or sell for future development is located in areas where Local Authorities are still finalising their Local Plans, it is imperative that they act swiftly to start participating in Local Authorities’ Local Plan making and ‘Call for Sites’ consultations before their deadlines expire.
+If the land which interested parties own or are looking to acquire or sell for future development is located in areas where local authorities are still finalising their local plans, it is imperative that they act swiftly to start participating in local authorities’ local plan making and ‘Call for Sites’ consultations before their deadlines expire.

-Utilising private sector skill sets is likely to be increasingly important for Universities to maximise the development and disposal potential of their sites and to unblock planning constraints – and also for Local Authority development companies and property investment portfolios who often need to have separation between their asset management divisions and their planning departments.
+Utilising private sector skill sets is likely to be increasingly important for universities to maximise the development and disposal potential of their sites and to unblock planning constraints – and also for local authority development companies and property investment portfolios who often need to have separation between their asset management divisions and their planning departments.

-Stakeholders should also be very mindful of the ongoing importance of having professional representation on board to oppose inappropriate planning applications or Local Plan representations which may affect land around their sites, or which may adversely impact on their future development plans.
+Stakeholders should also be very mindful of the ongoing importance of having professional representation on board to oppose inappropriate planning applications or local plan representations which may affect land around their sites, or which may adversely impact on their future development plans.
 It is important for stakeholders’ future strategic development aims that they have somebody monitoring the political and planning landscape to analyse planning and political changes influencing their sphere of operation.

-I also hope this article helps to further encourage stakeholders to think innovatively about partnership working and devising well thought through long-term strategic investment plans to realise the widely benefical development opportunities which are materialising around new accessible housing schemes.
+I also hope this article helps to further encourage stakeholders to think innovatively about partnership working and devising well thought through long-term strategic investment plans to realise the widely beneficial development opportunities which are materialising around new accessible housing schemes.